cluzier/PrefaceCSS/README.md

 ## About

 `css-boilerplate` is a fresh looking but still simple css framework that should be taken as basis for your next website.
-We designed it to be flexible but still small, thanks to `scss` you need to change some variables and you have your own version of `css-boilerplate` :sunglasses:
+We designed it to be flexible but still small, thanks to `scss` you need to change some variables and you have your own version of `css-boilerplate`

 ## How to use it